-I desperately need to get my big bum in gear and start buying all of the extra things that we need and packing it all up ready to go for our early morning wake-up call and drive over to Donnington.
+I desperately need to get organised and start buying all of the extra things and outdoor gear that we need and pack it all up ready to go for our early morning wake-up call and drive over to Donnington.

 That reminds me, I need to print off our annual ‘Honk If You’re Horny For Download‘ sign for the journey as well 😉

 Every year it’s a scramble to get everything sorted and I forget what I put on my list from the year before so I end up getting there and realising I’ve missed something which is a complete nightmare with the crazily-inflated prices at the campsite supermarket – if you’re lucky enough that what you’ve forgotten is even stocked!
 If it’s not there, well you’re snookered aren’t you?

 So, in the spirit of finding some sort of organisation and for my benefit and yours, I’ve knocked up a festival packing list for you to download + print so you can make sure you’ve crammed everything in your bags and can free your mind ready for your epic weekend of drunken antics and awesome bands.

 Where To Buy – Camping Essentials

 (1) 3-Person Tent (2) Alcatel Emergency Mobile Phone (3) ‘Mummy’ Sleeping Bag (4) Instant BBQ (with legs) (5) Double Inflatable Mattress (6) Rubber Mallet (7) Leopard Print Lace-Up Wellies (8) Portable Bluetooth Speaker (9) Camping & Festival Trolley (10) Fold-Up Camping Chair (11) Waterless Wash Kit

 Where To Buy – Festival Fashion